When Respondents Don't Care Anymore: Identifying the Onset of Careless Responding: Introducing CODERS

 For each participant, we can obtain multiple individual series of length equal to the total number of items in the survey.
 Each individual series should thereby measure one of the dimensions indicative of carelessness.
 Although we focus on using reconstruction errors from~\eqref{eq:RE} to measure inconsistency as well as the LSP sequence from~\eqref{eq:LSP} to measure invariability, in principle CODERS can also be used with any single measurement or any other combination of different measurements of carelessness on the participant-item level.

 As motivated in the previous two sections, we expect a changepoint in any of the measurements of carelessness from the onset of careless responding (cf.~Figures~\ref{fig:exampleRE} and~\ref{fig:exampleLSP}), and no changepoint in the absence of carelessness.
-We therefore propose to apply the nonparametric cumulative sum self-normalization test of \cite{shao2010}, which was developed in the context of time series analysis.
-It searches for the location of a possible changepoint in a multivariate series and has attractive theoretical guarantees \citep[see][and our detailed description in Appendix~\ref{app:SNCP}]{shao2010, zhao2022}.
+We therefore propose to apply the nonparametric cumulative sum self-normalization test of \citet{shao2010}, which was developed in the context of time series analysis.
+It searches for the location of a possible changepoint in a multivariate series and has attractive theoretical guarantees (see \citealp{shao2010, zhao2022}; and our detailed description in Appendix~\ref{app:methodology}).

 For each point in a multivariate series (we use measurements of carelessness associated with each questionnaire item), this changepoint detection test calculates a statistic that compares a quantity of interest (we take the mean) in the periods before and after the current point (item).
 If the maximum of this statistic exceeds a critical value, the point (item) where this maximum occurs is flagged as a changepoint.
 Otherwise no changepoint is flagged.
 The critical value thereby depends only on a pre-specified significance level~$\alpha$ and the dimension of the multivariate series.
 Importantly, it controls the size of the test regardless of the distribution of the individual series.
 This gives CODERS great flexibility, as it allows us to use any combination of measurements of carelessness without making possibly unrealistic assumptions on their distributions or obtaining cutoff values in an ad-hoc manner.
 In line with literature that suggests that there should be overwhelming evidence when labeling respondents as careless \citep[e.g.,][]{huang2012}, we recommend using a conservative significance level no greater than~1\% for identifying changepoints.